aaronpriven/actium/doc/Perl_installation.md

 8. Install openssl with homebrew.
 Add path to the openssl to the PATH environment variable

-9. Install ghostscript with homebrew
+9. NO LONGER NEEDED (we no longer produce web maps) -- Install ghostscript with homebrew

 10. Install perlbrew from perlbrew.pl

 11. perlbrew install-cpanm

-12. perlbrew -- Install latest stable Perl 5 (perl 5.26.1)
+12. perlbrew -- Install latest stable Perl 5

 13. Go through dependencies of Actium and install them using cpanm (use find-deps.pl to get list of dependencies).

-## Eclipse and Perl::Tidy::Sweetened

-The way I got this to work is to replace the file "perlutils/perltidy/perltidy" in the archive org.epic.perleditor_0.6.39.jar with a copy of "perltidier" from the Perl::Tidy::Sweetened distribution, and made sure that a "use lib <location to Perl::Tidy::Sweetened library>" line was put in the file.
-(Note that this should be the *last* "use lib", because "use lib" unshifts onto @INC, and if the system libraries are added after this, those will be used first.
-At the moment the cpan version of Perl::Tidy::Sweetened does not handle closing side comments correctly.)
+(There's a bunch of stuff in the way vi is set up  to do syntax checking that I won't include here.)

 ## COPYRIGHT & LICENSE

-Copyright 2011-2017
+Copyright 2011-2022

 The Actium system is free software; you can redistribute it and/or modify it under the terms of either: